-Upon receipt of "No Pass" on three (3) or more didactic winter reassessments/or summer reassessments remediation's during an academic year, the APSC notifies the Associate Dean of Academic Affairs of their recommendation to place a student on academic probation.
-If a student received 3 no passes on block reassessments in the fall and then receives a grade of 'P' on all three (3) winter assessments, the APSC will recommend to the Dean to remove the student from academic probation.
+Upon receipt of "No Pass" on three (3) or more didactic winter assessments/or summer assessments remediation's during an academic year, the Assessment Team working with the Assistant Dean for Integrated Education & Assessment notifies the Associate Dean of Academic Affairs of their recommendation to place a student on academic probation.
+If a student received 3 no passes on block reassessments in the fall and then receives a grade of 'P' on all three (3) winter assessments, the Assessment Team will recommend to the Senior Associate Dean of Administration Dean to remove the student from academic probation.
 The same policy will apply to the summer remediation period.

-Similarly, after periodic review of the student's clinical performance and clinical progress, the APSC recommend to the Dean that the student be placed on academic probation.
-The APSC monitors the students' progress and when the student satisfactorily completes the requirements of probation, the APSC recommends to the Dean that the student be removed from probation.
+Similarly, after periodic review of the student's clinical performance and clinical progress, the Assessment Team recommend to the Senior Associate Dean of Administration that the student be placed on academic probation.
+The Assessment Team working with the Assistant Dean for Integrated Education and Assessment monitors the students' progress and when the student satisfactorily completes the requirements of probation, the Assessment Team recommends to the Dean that the student be removed from probation.

-Following a review of a student's progress by the Academic Performance and Standards Committee and prior to the start of each academic year, a recommendation regarding student progress will be forwarded to the Dean.
+Following a joint review of a student's progress by the Assessment Team, the Assistant Dean for Integrated Education and Assessment and the Office of Academic Affairs and prior to the start of each academic year, a recommendation regarding student progress will be forwarded to the Dean.
 If a recommendation is made for academic probation, then students will receive a letter acknowledging their placement on academic probation and specifying the terms of probation.
 Included in this document will be: (1) a statement informing the student that the receipt of a grade of 'NP' in any of the following combinations will require the student to withdraw from the program "not in good academic standing":